Indian Lady Praises Ghana’s Marriage System, Details Practices From Her Homeland

 She described Ghana’s approach as respectful of women’s autonomy and personal choice.

-However, what surprised her most was the tradition of bride price, a customary practice in many Ghanaian and African communities where a man presents gifts or payment to the family of the woman he intends to marry.
+However, what surprised her most was the tradition of bride price, a customary practice in many African communities where a man presents gifts or payment to the family of the woman he intends to marry.

 According to her understanding, the bride price is seen as a symbolic gesture of appreciation to the bride’s family for raising her and nurturing her into adulthood.